 Unidirectional navigability will normally also determine the source and target of the association.

 An association’s source and target should be grammatically and semantically compatible with the name and definition of the association; for example, for the association Person/subscribes/Magazine the source should be Person and the target Magazine.

-Enterprise Architect always has a source and target for associations (see Figure 7-5).